tifandotme/delosnews/README.md

 ## Overview

 There is no authentication.
 Data unique to your usage such as your balance or purchased articles are stored in the browser's local storage.
+To reset your balance or purchased articles, you can delete the local site data.

 ### Routes